Zyber369/SecuTools/README.md

     ```
 ## Credits

 SecuTools was developed with the help of several libraries, tools, and resources.
-We would like to acknowledge their contributions to the project:
+I would like to acknowledge their contributions to the project:

 - **Python**: The core language used to develop SecuTools.
 - **Standard Library**: